civican/legisinfo/42-1/bills/C-69/bill_text.md

     any adverse impact that the designated project may have on the rights of the Indigenous peoples of Canada recognized and affirmed by section 35 of the `Constitution Act, 1982`;

-    any comments received **within the time period specified by the Agency** from the public **and from any jurisdiction or Indigenous group that is consulted under section 12**;
+    any comments received within the time period specified by the Agency from the public and from any jurisdiction or Indigenous group that is consulted under section 12;

     any relevant assessment referred to in section `92`, `93` or `95`;